 Before purchasing a rain barrel, check to ensure that installing a rain catchment system is permissible in your municipality.

-Homeowners looking to install a simple rainwater catchment system using rain barrels can benefit by these tips:
+Homeowners looking to install a simple rainwater catchment system using rain barrels can benefit fro these tips:

 1. Take roofing material into consideration

 If you’re using the collected water for outdoor landscaping purposes, most roofing material will suffice.
 Be aware that asphalt shingles leach toxins, so runoff should not be used for watering the vegetable garden or for potable purposes.
 Roofs made of slate, terra-cotta tile, copper, untreated wood shingles, concrete and epoxy-painted metal are acceptable for collecting potable water.

 2. Choose a barrel designed for holding water

 Using an old garbage can for collecting rainwater may yield disappointing results.
 Rain barrels are designed with a wall thickness that can withstand freezing, expansion of freezing water, and distortion from the weight of the water and/or the effect of prolonged direct sunlight.
 Barrels used for water collection and storage should:

 - Not leach toxic materials

 - Be securely covered to prevent small children, pets and wildlife from drowning

 - Be accessible for cleaning